PacktPublishing/Mastering-Big-Data-Analytics-with-PySpark/README.md

 ### About

-The Docker Image bundled with this course (see `Dockerfile`) is based on the jupyter distributed and maintained `pyspark-notebook`
+The Docker Image bundled with this course (see `Dockerfile`) is based on the `pyspark-notebook`, distributed and maintained by Jupyter
 > [Github link](https://github.com/jupyter/docker-stacks/blob/master/pyspark-notebook/Dockerfile)
 > Original copyright (c) Jupyter Development Team.
 Distributed under the terms of the Modified BSD License.